 At a time when most music listening consisted of listening to live performances, the radio and the record player, Akai was firmly advocating the pleasures of listening to tape recordings.
 The tape recorder's ability to record, of course, distinguished them from the other types of audio media.

 While costs would rise with the pursuit of sound quality, Akai was nonetheless committed to the belief that the tape recorder should be an instrument of sonic excellence and set out to make products that demonstrated this conviction.

 Throughout the early '60's Akai produced models that made their reputation as a premier producer of audio tape recorders.

 In the US, OEM-supplied Akai products were being marketed under the Roberts brand name.
 Despite the wide range of tape recorders available from US manufacturers, Akai sales were exceptionally high.

 On the strength of this success, Akai decided to expand its sales network into other countries, first moving into Southeast Asia and then the Middle East and Europe.

-Together the M-7 and M-8 (Roberts 770X) recorded sales of over 160,000 units in four years and thus established Akai in an unshakable position in the tape recorder field.
+Together the M-7 and M-8 (Roberts 770X left) recorded sales of over 160,000 units in four years and thus established Akai in an unshakable position in the tape recorder field.
 The X'Field Head development brought Akai sudden world renown, and the company went on to produce many top selling models.

 By 1972, the company was diversifying into the cassette tape recorder field and video.